Royal Navy during the Victorian Era: Equipment

-Transformation from wooden sailing ships to steel ships with steam engines
+Transformation from wood to steel and sail to steam

 The early nineteenth century saw the establishment of the School of Naval Architecture at Portsmouth, signaling the Admiralty's commitment to blending theory with practice.
 Graduates, initially met with skepticism, would by 1860 occupy senior technical positions, shaping ship design with a more rigorous, scientific methodology.
 The Admiralty also adopted competitive ship trials, racing vessels from different designers to refine and improve performance.

 Captain William Symonds, appointed Surveyor in 1832, broke from traditional design rules, producing ships with high, dry gun decks and spacious hulls.
 However, his resistance to new technology—particularly propellers and iron hulls—highlighted the ongoing tension between established practices and emerging innovations.
 Meanwhile, the Royal Navy began cautiously experimenting with steam propulsion.
 Initial efforts in the late eighteenth and early nineteenth centuries met with limited success, but by the 1820s, steam tugs like the and were in service, and by the 1830s, larger paddle steamers such as the and were being built.
 These vessels showed the tactical value of steam power, especially during colonial engagements and the Crimean War, as their ability to arrive on schedule was highly prized.

 Iron hulls represented the next technological leap.
 Although iron had been used in commercial vessels like the since the 1820s, its adoption in warships was hampered by challenges such as magnetic interference with compasses and doubts about their resilience under fire.
 Sir George Airy's work in 1838 solved the compass issue, enabling the construction of seagoing iron ships.
 The East India Company's and the Mexican frigate Guadeloupe demonstrated the promise of iron hulls, being lighter, requiring less draught, and easier to repair.
 The Admiralty ordered several iron vessels, but continued to face resistance, with political and technical objections compounded by ambiguous results from trials.
 Experiments showed that iron hulls could be both easily punctured by high-velocity shot and dangerously splintered by lower-velocity impacts, raising concerns about their suitability for warships.
 Fouling, which reduced speed, was another unresolved issue.